Degrees & Continuing Education

 Doctor of Musical Arts, Vocal Pedagogy & Voice Research (Shenandoah University)*

-Certificate in Vocology, Candidate (NYU School of Professional Studies)
+Certificate in Vocology (NYU School of Professional Studies)

 Master of Music, Vocal Performance (The Ohio State University)